AppliedElegance/Sniplets/README.md

 Ever wanted to save some text for later use, or throw some info over from one of your computers to another?
-This extension 'snips' text from pages you visit (or you can create them manually) and saves them in your Edge Sync storage.
+This extension 'snips' text from pages you visit (or you can create them manually) and saves them in your browser's Sync storage.
 Use the pop-out button for easier organization of your snippets!

 This extension aims to become fully backup compatible with the Clippings extension for Firefox.